Committees & Interest Groups

-TEXAS HOLD'EM POKER - Please join us for a game of Texas Hold'em Poker.
+TEXAS HOLD'EM POKER - Please join us for a game of Texas Hold'em Poker on second Tuesday evenings each month.
 This simple card game is not only fun, but helps us to develop strategic thinking.
 We are not playing tournament style poker, so feel free to join us on a drop in basis.
 Beginners and experienced players are welcome.
 Check the newsletter for dates and times of the poker and the pre-poker-pizza.

 WINE APPRECIATION - The Wine group meets on the third Thursday of every month at 6pm.
 We sip, slurp, and talk about wines in a very informal way.
 Anyone is welcome to join us.
 Look for the updates in the Hycroft Happenings or contact the Convener to taste with us.
-Cost each month is TBA
+We enjoy catering from our Hycroft Hospitality for which we are billed.
+Cost of the wine each month is TBA.

 WHISKEY WOMEN - This always growing interest group meets on the first Tuesday of the month to taste a new scotch, learn the art of nosing and tasting, and most importantly have fun.
-Members are responsible for $15 cash to cover the cost of the whiskey, and arrange for food either in-house or by contribution determined by the Convener.
+Members are responsible for $15 cash to cover the cost of the whiskey, and the cost of ample food catered either in-house or by contribution determined by the Convener.
 Members take turns selecting and presenting new offerings and toasts to the group.
 Each evening will include at least 2 whiskies to taste and compare.
 Contact the Convenor for more information.